GoogleChrome/developer.chrome.com/site/en/docs/extensions/migrating/publish-mv3/index.md

 # updated: 2023-05-10
 ---

-After [converting your extension][migration-checklist] to Manifest Version 3, it's time to release it on the [Chrome Web Store][cws].
-Depending on how many adjustments you had to make to your app, it can be advisable to perform a step-wise roll out to make sure that your MV3 extension works as expected by testing it with a smaller audience first.
+After [converting your extension][migration-checklist] to Manifest Version 3, the next step is to release it on the [Chrome Web Store][cws].
+Depending on the extent of the changes during conversion, it can be advisable to perform a gradual release to ensure your MV3 extension works as expected by testing it with a limited audience first.

-There are a few ways to publish your new release gradually.
-This article discusses recommended approaches such as releasing a beta version and slowly increasing the number of testers, gradually rolling out to your user base, and monitoring your extension review status to quickly publish any fixes if needed.
+There are a few ways to release your extension gradually.
+This article explores different approaches such as releasing a beta version and slowly increasing the number of testers, gradually rolling out to your user base, and monitoring your extension review status to quickly publish any fixes if needed.

 ## Publish a beta testing version {: #publish-beta }

-The Chrome Web Store provides a way to publish to beta testers.
-This way, a subset of users can report any issues before publishing to the rest of your user base.
+Publishing a beta release allows you to gather feedback and identify any issues with a select group of testers before releasing it to the rest of your user base.

 {% Aside %}
-Beta releases will also be subject to the Chrome Web Store review process.
+Beta releases also go through the [Chrome Web Store review process][cws-review], so make sure you plan for that.
 {% endAside %}

 ### Label your beta version {: #label-beta }

-First, you must label this extension as a testing version by following these steps:
+First, you must label the beta release as a testing version by following these steps:

 1. Add the label “BETA” at the end of the name of your extension.
 2. Add "THIS EXTENSION IS FOR BETA TESTING" to the description.